fees & rebates

 rescheduling.

-If you need to reschedule your appointment please notify as early as possible.
+If you need to reschedule your appointment it is helpful if you can notify as early as possible.

 Rescheduling 48-hours prior to your appointment time does not attract any cancellation fees.
-This allows for the time set aside for you (including time spent in planning and preparation for your session) to be offered to someone else.
+This allows for the time set aside for you to be offered to someone else.

-You can easily reschedule by sending an email, phoning (please leave a voicemail message), or even sending an sms.
+You can easily reschedule by sending an email, phoning (leave a voicemail message), or sending an sms.

 cancellation fees.

-• More than 48 hours: No cancellation fee
+More than 48 hours: Incur no cancellation fee

 Late-cancellation fees are payable at the time of cancellation or non-attendance.

-Medicare and Private Health Insurance require that you attend the appointment (in person or via telehealth) for a rebate to be claimed - which is why rebates cannot be applied to late-cancellation/non-attendance fees.
+Medicare and Private Health Insurance require that you attend the appointment (in person or via telehealth) for a rebate to be claimed.
+This is why rebates cannot be applied to late-cancellation and non-attendance fees.

-If you have any concerns or questions about this policy and how it applies to your circumstances, please feel free to reach out and discuss directly at the time of enquiry, scheduling your appointment, or when returning your consent form prior to first appointment.
+If you have any concerns or questions about this policy and how it applies to your circumstances, please feel free to reach out and discuss directly at the time of enquiry or scheduling your appointment.

 confidentiality.